Amazing alternative to roasting the whole bird. This slow cooker turkey breast is simple, delicious and takes only 5 minutes of prep time.

 - Cover and cook on low for 7-8 hours

-- Once the turkey is done, you can take it out along with all the veggies, herbs and lemons.
+- Once the turkey is done, you can take it out along with all the veggies and herbs.

-- The juice will contain fat on the top - remove it so the gravy is not too heavy
+- The sauce will contain fat on the top - remove it so the gravy is not too heavy

-- Pour the juice in a small saucepan
+- Pour the sauce in a small saucepan

 - Bring it to boil